 Summary

-The stress gradient hypothesis states that plant community interactions shift from competition in low stress environments to facilitation in high stress environments.
-We tested for competition and facilitation in a high stress environment in the Willamette Valley, Oregon, USA.
+We tested for evidence of competition and facilitation in a high stress environment in the Willamette Valley, Oregon, USA.
 We hypothesized that positive interactions would be the primary driver of establishment at our sites but that interactions likely differ between plant functional groups and between life history stages.
 We direct seeded or planted five species of native perennial forbs of conservation concern, Lupinus oreganus, Castilleja levisecta, Erigeron decumbens, Iris tenax and Sidalcea malviflora ssp. virgata, into 20 experimentally manipulated plots with differing plant community structure at each of three sites.
 Seedling establishment and survival was tracked over two growing seasons.
 We used linear regression to test for effects of cover by plant functional group, litter, bare soil and disturbance on seedling success.

 Synthesis and applications.
 There was evidence of indirect facilitation of L. oreganus, S. malviflora ssp. virgata and C. levisecta by grass in the form of leaf litter.
 Facilitation by litter is contrary to the common perception that litter inhibits plant establishment but supports the theory that facilitation is more common in high stress sites.
 For restoration of degraded habitats in high stress environments, this suggests a phased approach; land managers should consider seeding target species of forbs prior to eradicating invasive grasses or after successfully establishing native grasses.

-Keywords: Restoration, facilitation, competition,
+Keywords: Restoration, facilitation, competition, grassland

 Introduction